dougblack/dougblack.io/markdown/zsh-vi-mode.md

 ## Wrapping It Up

 That's pretty much it.
-You show now have a more informative, prettier prompt and know a little more about how `zle` works!
+You should now have a more informative, prettier prompt and know a little more about how `zle` works!

 Questions? [@dougblackio](https://twitter.com/dougblackio)